mgk27exe/ConsoleRunGame/README.md

 # ConsoleRunGame
-An escape game simulation on .Net using C# language.
+An escape game simulation on .Net using C# language, which I wrote to try myself not to forget what I know.